AndresContreras1034/AndresContreras1034/README.md

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=AndresContreras1034&label=Profile%20views&color=lightgray" alt="Profile Views" />
 </p>
-### 👨‍💻 About Me
+## **About Me**

 - 🎓 Systems Engineering student with a strong interest in software development, data analysis, and backend architecture.
 - 🚀 Focused on building robust and scalable solutions in Java, applying best practices and efficient data structures.
 - 📊 Intends to pursue a Master's degree in Data Analytics in Spain as part of his academic and professional growth.
 - 🧠 Firmly believes in continuous learning as the foundation for progress — from algorithmic performance to user experience quality.
 - 🌍 Motivated by the idea that well-applied technology can drive meaningful impact, and eager to contribute to projects that create real value.

 ---